naditraining/naditraining.github.io/README.md

     -Implement Exception Handling in the methods
     -Implement snapshot for every method
     -Implement logging to the methods
-    -Best Practices
+    -

-  -Practice multiple wrappers required for the project
+  - multiple wrappers required for the project

   -Alerts
     -Introduction to Alert